yangyutiandi/mailconfig/README.md

 The./Autoconfig contains domain names in the form of auto-config.[eTLD].
 This file maps all possible auto-config.[eTLD] domains to be resolved as 127.0.0.1 to keep credentials from leaking outside of your network.
 Refer to the mitigation method provided by [Autodiscovering the Great Leak](https://www.akamai.com/blog/security/autodiscovering-the-great-leak).

 The verify.py can check the legality and consistency of configuration parameters obtained through different channels.
+The testconnect.py can check if the server can be connected and obtain its configuration information.
+At the same time, it is possible to check whether the server supports more secure connections.

 About: